 TaqMan® based qPCR Assay with FAM™ and HEX™ labeled probes

 Applicable in research and industry for the direct detection of Mollicutes (Mycoplasma, Acholeplasma, Spiroplasma) contaminations in cell cultures and biopharmaceuticals.
-Approved for testing according to EP 2.6.7 and JP G3.
+For testing according to EP 2.6.7, USP <71> and JP G3.

 Lyophilized Mix: Primer sets / Nucleotides/ Probes / Polymerase in aliquots of 25 reactions each